 Legion of Joyful Vrayani

 Gurek of Tleku

-I suspect Barbara Woerner sculpted these 5 but I could be wrong....these could be the Brian Apple sculpts as a completely different style to Tom Meier and William Murray.
+I suspect Barbara Woerner sculpted these 5 however I could be wrong... possibly Brian Apple sculpts as a completely different style to Tom Meier and William Murray.

 Gurek of Hekkekka Nna

 Legion of the Broken Bough

 Legion of the Doomed Prince, halberd

 A trio of half completed ones... following on from the earlier lead rot post, note the Verdigris on the pennies... a friends thinks that this will be linked to the storage in pine/plywood drawers and the use of PVA (white glue) in attaching them... a veritable time bomb.